 You may be able to teach them together using either Book B or Book C. Activities called “Smaller Steps” and “Flying Higher” let you easily tailor each lesson to children working at different levels.
 When young ones are too far apart in age or ability to work at the same level, WriteShop Primary makes it possible to teach two or more children in different books.
 For example, you might have:

 - a kindergartener in Book A and a second grader in Book B

 - a first grader in Book B and a third grader in Book C

 Each Teacher’s Guide includes a scheduling plan for teaching two different levels in a way that neither you nor your children will feel overwhelmed.

-Children who love to write often lack the organizational skills that keep their writing focused.
-WriteShop Primary introduces different kinds of graphic organizers to help them plan out their stories and articles.
-They also learn to use story ingredients; plan a beginning, middle, and end; and think of problems and solutions.
-Your child’s skills will steadily improve as she has fun learning new techniques for better writing.
+Children who love to write may lack the organizational skills that keep their writing focused.
+WriteShop Primary introduces different graphic organizers to help them plan out their stories.
+They also learn to plan a beginning, middle, and end and think of problems and solutions.
+Your children’s skills will steadily improve because they’ll have fun learning new tools for better writing.